purpleidea/flabbergast/kws-vm.md

 Check if a floating-point value is a number.

     r : Bool = flt_is_nan(value : Float)

-### Floating-Point Type Check
-Determine if a value is a floating-point number.

-    r : Bool = flt_is(value : Flabbergast)

 ### Floating-Point Maximum Constant
 Produce the largest value representable as a floating-point number.